hsnlab/annabellaDB/docs/deploy_in_kubernetes.md

 And now we're waiting for the config file...

 ```
 Don't worry, nothing serious, we just need to set its IP as an environment variable.
-With the *k8s-deployment.yml* file, we also created a headless service to the master, so now it is available with the domain name *annabelladb-master.default-subdomain.annabelladb.svc.cluster.local* .
+With the *k8s-deployment.yml* file, we also created a headless service to the master, so now it is available with the domain name *annabelladb-master.annabelladb-master-service.annabelladb.svc.cluster.local* .
 Consequently, inside the master instance's pod insert the line below to its */etc/environment*:
 ```
-ANNABELLADB_MASTER_IP="annabelladb-master.default-subdomain.annabelladb.svc.cluster.local"
+ANNABELLADB_MASTER_IP="annabelladb-master.annabelladb-master-service.annabelladb.svc.cluster.local"
 ```
 To check it is working now see its logs:
 ```